 - Equestrian camp located at Bear Head Hammock.

-- 8.3-mile marked trail, part of FFS’s Trailtrotter program, located at CR 491 access point.
+- 8.3-mile marked trail, part of FFS’s Trailtrotter program, located at CR 491/Lecanto Highway

 - Parking area large enough to accommodate horse trailers.

-- No water available at access point or along trail.
+- Water is available at access point or along trail.

 - Riders are required to stay on marked trails.